 What is Employee Onboarding?
 And Why is it Important?

-In this article, we uncover what is employee onboarding, why is onboarding important for business success and how to build a new employee onboarding process.
+In this article, we uncover what employee onboarding is, why is onboarding essential for business success and how to build a new employee onboarding process.
 We've also included our free employee onboarding checklist to give a head start.

 It also plays a crucial role in protecting the company in several ways.
-Here are five reasons why employee onboarding is important:
+Here are five reasons why employee onboarding is essential:

 The onboarding needs to be well-planned and methodological for it to be successful.
 Below are six steps to consider as the framework for your employee onboarding process.

 Whether you own a coffee shop, a dental practice or a swimming school, the recruiting process is crucial in setting the tone for your onboarding process.
-Start by reviewing your website's career page, the company job descriptions and interview process and questions.
-You want to pay careful attention to every touchpoint with the new hire has with the company.
+Start by reviewing your website's career page, company job descriptions, interview process, and questions.
+You want to pay careful attention to every touchpoint the new hire has with the company.
 In this step, you should also be transparent about company policies, including remote work, vacation, and sick pay.
 Overall, the recruitment process should leave potential candidates with a clear idea of what your company wants in a role, new hires and who you are as a company, including mission, values, culture, and people.

-After a potential candidate has made it to the last round of the hiring process, it is likely you will invite them for a tour of the job site and introduce them to senior management.
+After a potential candidate has made it to the last round of the hiring process, you will likely invite them for a tour of the job site and introduce them to senior management.
 The first office visit is a crucial step in the onboarding process as it offers a glimpse into a day in the life of an employee with your company.
-Whether employees can be compatible with the work environment plays a critical role in their overall productivity.
-When bringing them through space, be sure to highlight where they'll work, any office perks (wellness room, snack bar, open working space etc.,) and introduce them to the people you pass.
+Whether employees can be compatible with the work environment is critical to their overall productivity.
+Therefore, when bringing them through space, highlight where they'll work, any office perks (wellness room, snack bar, open working space etc.,) and introduce them to the people you pass.

-An excellent opportunity to get new hires excited about joining the company through the onboarding process is pre-onboarding material.
+Pre-onboarding material is an excellent opportunity to get new hires excited about joining the company through the onboarding process.
 Perhaps, there are resources they can read on before joining to help them better prepare for the role or an itinerary for the first day.
 It's also an excellent opportunity to send a welcome email from their new team.
 Ideally, this step can affirm they made the right decision in accepting the job offer.

-The day is finally here when your new hire starts, but it can seriously fall short of making the right first impression if you don't plan ahead.
-Ensure there is a schedule in place so they never feel lost or unsure of what they should be doing.
+The day is finally here when your new hire starts, but it can seriously fall short of making the right first impression if you don't plan.
+Ensure a schedule is in place so they never feel lost or unsure of what they should be doing.
 To help you plan the first day, aim to cover the four C's: compliance, culture, connection, and company.
 By covering these four pillars, you can ensure your new hire has exposure to the most critical business areas, including their team.
 Consider having their manager or a co-worker take them for lunch.
-If you're onboarding online, then make time for a coffee catch-up just to chat.
+If you're onboarding online, make time for a coffee catch-up to chat.

-With the proper employee onboarding process, you can get it right from the start.
-Every onboarding process will look different depending on your business and the company culture, but the basics remain the same.
-To help you get started, download our free employee onboarding checklist along with some other great resources.
+You can get it right from the start with the proper employee onboarding process.
+Of course, every onboarding process will look different depending on your business and the company culture, but the basics remain the same.
+To help you get started, download our free employee onboarding checklist and other great resources.